 Natural Products to Help Ease SAD Symptoms

-Learn How to Balance Your Hormones and Decrease Symptoms of SAD with the Happy Hormones at Home Guide
+Learn How to Balance Your Hormones Naturally and Decrease Symptoms of SAD With the Happy Hormones at Home Guide

 Limit Blue Light Before Bed

 Cutting screen time in the evening also makes a big difference if you suffer from Seasonal Affective Disorder.
-Since blue light disrupts sleep, it’s important to put down your devices at least two hours before bedtime.
-Keeping them at least 6 feet away from you during sleep can also be beneficial.
+Since blue light disrupts sleep, it’s essential to put down your devices at least two hours before bedtime.
+Keeping them at least six feet away from you during sleep can also be beneficial.

 Put a little glow in your environment and your style.
-Bright and cheerful colors in your wardrobe and your home are an easy “pick me up.”
-Also, adjusting your lighting can be helpful too.
-Full-spectrum light bulbs simulate sunlight and trick your brain into maintaining proper hormone levels.
-Think of it as color therapy, which can be very beneficial for mood enhancement.
+Bright and cheerful colors in your wardrobe and around your home are an easy “pick me up.”
+Also, adjusting your lighting can be helpful; full-spectrum light bulbs simulate sunlight and trick your brain into maintaining proper hormone levels.
+Think of it as color therapy, which can be very beneficial for mood enhancement, .